ciotto/basic_circuits/README.md

 ![Debouncing Circuit](debouncing_circuit/schematic.png)

-Apart from the *pull-up resistor*, there are also a decoupling capacitor that prevent the signal bouncing when we press the button.
+Apart from the [pull-up resistor](#pull-uppull-down-resistor-circuits), there are also a [decoupling capacitor](#coupling-and-decoupling) that prevent the signal bouncing when we press the button.

 Without this capacitor, when we press the button and read the value on the input pin of the *MCU*, we will read an unstable level.